ialeksandrov/ialeksandrov.github.io/_posts/2023-09-26-how-to-backup-and-restore-hashicorp-vault.markdown

 }
 ```

 NOTE: The snapshot contains Data Encryption Key, which is encrypted by the aws KMS.
-If your vault running on minikube doesn’t have access to that KMS, the newly restored vault will not unseal.
+If your vault doesn’t have access to that KMS, the newly restored vault will not unseal.

 This is designed to protect the snapshot.